 - Q Do Spigelian hernias affect children differently than adults?

-- Q How do I prepare to see my doctor about my Spigelian hernia?
+- Q How do I manage my Spigelian hernia on a daily basis?